Skip to content

 • Delayed reporting: Delay the collection timing through asynchronous methods or NPM access to avoid generating too many requests during the initialization phase.

-• Data compression: Use the zlib algorithm to compress the collected data before reporting, effectively reducing request volume and the number of requests.
+• Data compression: Use the zlib algorithm to compress the collected data before reporting, effectively reducing request volume and number.

 Data compression operations are performed in Web Worker and will not block or affect the performance of the browser's main thread.